 Firewall and network security help protect payment infrastructure and confidential customer data from external threats, such as hackers, malware, and other malicious actors.

 A firewall is a type of security system that acts like a security guard for a computer network, controlling the information coming in and going out based on specific rules.
-Firewalls create a protective barrier between a trusted network inside a business, such as the payment system, and the untrusted outside world, such as the internet, helping prevent unauthorized access to the network.
+Firewalls create a protective barrier between a trusted network inside a business, such as the payment system, and the untrusted outside world, such as the Internet, helping prevent unauthorised access to the network.
 Firewalls can be hardware based, software based, or a combination of both.

 Some key aspects of firewall and network security for businesses include: